Florida rescuers struggle to save manatees hit by deadly algae

 “We’re not even getting a chance to work on many of them,” Killmar said of the large number of deaths.
 “If we can get them early enough, we can save them.”

-The problem, Killmar and other experts note, was Florida’s warm winter, which appears to have sparked an earlier-than- normal algae bloom in the Gulf of Mexico along a 70-mile (112-km) swath of southwest Florida’s coast, home to a large share of the state’s estimated 5,000 manatees.
+The problem, he and other experts note, was Florida’s warm winter, which appears to have sparked an earlier than normal algae bloom in the Gulf of Mexico along a 70-mile (112-km) swath of southwest Florida’s coast, home to a large share of the state’s estimated 5,000 manatees.

 The naturally occurring algae that blooms into Red Tide carries toxins that are usually inhaled by manatees when they come up for air, typically every 20 minutes.
-But now they animals are also ingesting the toxins when they eat, after the Red Tide saturated sea grasses the manatees graze on, Killmar said.
+But now they’re also ingesting the toxins when they eat after the Red Tide saturated sea grasses that the manatees graze on, Killmar said.

 The toxins spark seizures and paralyze the manatees, which struggle to breathe or surface for air - causing them to drown.

-For the past few weeks, staff members in the zoo’s manatee hospital stood in shallow pool waters around the clock to help keep the manatees’ heads above water.
+The past few weeks staff members in the zoo’s manatee hospital stood in shallow pool waters around the clock to help keep the manatees’ heads above water.

 “One woke up in 15 minutes,” Edmonds said.
 Others take hours, possibly depending on the length of time they were exposed to Red Tide.